 Log in details for their registrant portal on the UKPHR website are sent to registrants by email to enable them to keep their contact details up to date.

 5.2 Registration fees

 Current fees are available on UKPHR's website.

-Payment of fees can be made via bank transfer using the details below.
+Payment of fees can be made via the online registration portal.